spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/install-on-kubernetes/airgap-install/airgap-install.md

 ## Overview

-Before you can install Palette in an airgap environment, you must complete all the required pre-installation steps.
-The following diagram outlines the major pre-installation steps.
+Before you can install Palette VerteX in an airgap environment, you must first set up your environment as outlined in the following diagram.

 ![An architecture diagram outlining the five different installation phases](/enterprise-version_air-gap-repo_overview-order-diagram.webp)

-1. In an environment with internet access, download the airgap setup binary from the URL provided by the support team.
+1. In an environment with internet access, download the airgap setup binary from the URL provided by our support team.
    The airgap setup binary is a self-extracting archive that contains the Palette platform manifests, images, and required packs.
 The airgap setup binary is a single-use binary for uploading Palette images and packs to your OCI registry.
 You will not use the airgap setup binary again after the initial installation.